• Skip to primary navigation

 Charming village founded in 1725, Piana is surrounded by the red rocks of the famous Piana cliffs.

-It has been classified among the most beautiful villages of France thanks to its location in the protected area of pink granite: the calanques de Piana.
+It has been classified as one of France’s most beautiful villages thanks to its location in the protected area of pink granite: the Calanques de Piana.

 Piana is a small maze of narrow streets and traditional houses arranged in amphitheatre to enjoy the view!